 Mr. Dvorak is the author of the "Confessions" and "Representing Clients in the Early Stages of a Criminal Action" Chapters of Illinois Institute for Continuing Legal Education's authoritative practitioner's guide, "Defending Illinois Criminal Cases."
 Mr. Dvorak is also the author of a law review article published in the Michigan Journal of Race & Law, 5 Mich.
 J. Race & L. 611 (2000), titled, Cracking the Code: "'De-Coding' Colorblind Slurs During the Congressional Crack Cocaine Debates."
 This article, which traces the racist history behind the passage of every major federal drug law, argues why the federal crack cocaine sentencing scheme violates the Equal Protection Clause of the United States Constitution.
 This article has been cited in dozens of published law review articles; by the American Civil Liberties Union in a March 19, 2002 speech before the United States Sentencing Commission; and was cited by a federal judge in New York in support of his published decision that reduced the sentence for an African-American man convicted of possessing crack cocaine.
 See Simon v.
 United States, 361 F.Supp.2d 35, 43, n.9 (E.D.
 N.Y.
 2005).

 Mr. Dvorak is a member of the Legal Advisory Board of First Defense Legal Aid (FDLA), a Chicago-based, non-profit legal organization dedicated to protecting the civil rights of individuals in Chicago Police Department police custody.
 Mr. Dvorak is a member of the Illinois Bar, the general and trial bars for the United States District Court, Northern District of Illinois, as well as a member of the bar for the Seventh Circuit Court of Appeals and the United States Supreme Court.
+I am also a member of the Central District of Illinois, Southern District of Illinois, Northern District of Illinois, District of Colorado, the Northern District of Indiana, and the Eastern District of Wisconsin.
+Also, the Illinois Bar, the Seventh Circuit, and the United States Supreme Court.

 - Illinois, 1999